 "Yes, you can still use patches, yes you can use paint, yes you can stand in the paddock and detect them yourself, but with robotics, this enables you to do things in a different way."

-Dr Lyons said cows in robotic dairies also had a reduced flight distance and showed fewer signs of stress.
+Dr Lyons said cows in robotic dairies also had a reduced flight distance and showed less signs of stress.

 "I think we have all gotten used to pushing and locking up cows a lot," he said.